Super quick pea and vegetable soup for lazy cooks all around the world! This vibrant green pea soup is healthy, easy, creamy and so delicious!

 Fry gently for a few minutes, then add vegetable stock and bring to the boil.

-Add all your seasoning – be generous.
+Add all your seasoning to taste – be generous.

 Simmer for 15-20 minutes, until all the vegetables are soft.